OCR-D/spec/web_api.md

 ### Processing Worker

-There is normally no need to start (or stop) a Processing Worker manually, since it can be managed by a Processing Broker via a [configuration file](#processing-server).
+There is normally no need to start (or stop) a Processing Worker manually, since it can be managed by a Processing Server via a [configuration file](#processing-server).
 However, if it is necessary to do so, there are two ways to start a Processing Worker:

 ```shell